Discussion: (0 comments)

 A number of important papers have demonstrated that geographic variation in household deleveraging and weaker demand are also correlated with employment losses.
 Mian and Sufi (2011), in a framework that is underpinned theoretically by Philippon and Midrigan (2011), show that employment losses are most severe in areas with initially high and subsequently falling household debt-to-income ratios.
 They analyze data from counties with large household balance sheet shocks and claim that lessened aggregate demand was responsible for the majority of the job losses between 2007 and 2009.

-This paper serves to muddy these waters.
-We create (and make available to other researchers) local measures of Baker-Bloom-Davis type indicator uncertainty from 2006 through 2009.
+This paper serves to counter such claims, and to present cross-sectional evidence in support of the uncertainty channel.
+We create local measures of Baker-Bloom-Davis type indicator uncertainty from 2006 through 2009.
 We find that increases in local uncertainty over this period are strongly correlated with the effects of the recession, and that the correlation between uncertainty at the state level and employment losses is highly robust across alternate measures.
-While there is certainly a feedback loop between economic outcomes and uncertainty, we show that increases in local uncertainty are mediated by pre-existing state institutions, and that these same institutions also predict changes in labor market outcomes.
-This indicates that uncertainty is not merely caused by economic turbulence, but that it also contributes to its amplification.
-The uncertainty channel remains strongly correlated with unemployment increases in our data in regressions that control for other mechanisms.
+While there is certainly a feedback loop between economic outcomes and uncertainty, we show that increases in local uncertainty are partially driven by preexisting state institutions, and that these pre-determined uncertainty amplifications cause unemployment increases.
+The uncertainty channel also remains strongly correlated with unemployment increases in our data in regressions that control for other mechanisms.

-The upshot of these findings is that, like the structural and demand-driven channels, the uncertainty explanation is consistent with the geographic pattern of the recession.
-While it is hard to quantify the effect of this amplification mechanism, these findings are important in cautioning researchers not to dismiss the uncertainty channel in contributing to the length and depth of the Great Recession.
+The key lessen from these findings taken together is that, like the structural and demand driven channels, the uncertainty explanation is consistent with the geographic pattern of the recession.
+While it is hard to quantify the exact causal effect of this amplification mechanism, and to separate the impact of uncertainty from that of first-order shocks to the economy, these findings are important in cautioning researchers not to dismiss the uncertainty channel in contributing to the length and depth of the Great Recession.
 It also suggests that more research on the interaction of multiple channels would prove beneficial.

 The remainder of this paper is structured as follows.
 In Section II, we develop regional measures of uncertainty, document their association with employment outcomes, and use them to construct a regional uncertainty index.
-We then proceed to show, in Section III, that predetermined state government institutions affect both regional uncertainty and unemployment.
-This demonstrates that systematic mediations and exacerbations of uncertainty levels are associated with predictable differences in economic outcomes.
-After that, in Section IV, we follow the existing literature by examining the relationship between regional uncertainty and unemployment levels after controlling for competing explanations for high post-2006 levels of unemployment.
+We then proceed to show, in Section III, that predetermined state government institutions affect regional uncertainty.
+By using these institutions to instrument for uncertainty, we show that higher levels of uncertainty cause higher levels of unemployment.
+After that, in Section IV, we examine the relationship between regional uncertainty and unemployment levels after controlling for competing explanations for high post-2006 levels of unemployment.
 In Section V, we present a simple model of hiring and firing by firms that face varying levels of uncertainty to derive predictions for the cross-section of employment levels.
 We confirm these predictions in Section VI at the industry, individual, and occupation level, and present survey-based evidence that provides direct support for the uncertainty mechanism.
 In Section VII we discuss our results and conclude.

 There are no comments available.